Thank you to Esri Canada for sponsoring our coffee breaks!

 Our major event is a conference.
 The conference mixes the practical and the theoretical.
 Come share your experiences in using GIS in academia in Canada and around the world.
 Learn from other researchers and students of GIS on best practices and ways of accommodating different domains of knowledge.

-The conference will be held from Friday February 7 to Sunday, February 9, 2014.
+The conference will be held from Friday February 27 to Sunday, March 1, 2015.
+A pre-conference day or specialized workshops will be February 26.
 See the registration tab for other dates.

-This year's conference of Spatial Knowledge Information and Canada will be held February 7-9, 2014 in Banff, Canada, at the Banff Park Lodge / Bow View Lodge / Homestead Inn.
+This year's conference of Spatial Knowledge Information and Canada will be held at the Banff Park Lodge / Bow View Lodge / Homestead Inn.
 See the Location tab for more details.

 Extended abstracts should conform to the Abstract Template and can be up to 2000 words in length.
 In cases where abstract content does not fit conveniently into the template sections authors can add or remove section headings.
 Abstract template can be downloaded at the bottom of this page.

 Faculty are welcome to submit Extended Abstracts and be allocated the same 10 minute presentation slot as other presenters, these abstracts should focus on a specific research project or topic.
 ALTERNATELY, faculty can email Scott and request to give a 2 minute research synopsis/elevator pitch covering the general range of research they conduct.
 Additionally, faculty can submit a 300 word summary of their research program which will be posted on the SKI-Canada website, but will not be part of the peer-reviewed proceedings.